-The manufacturing companies devote most of their resources towards selling new units of their products and discovering untapped markets.
-It’s quite obvious for OEMs doing so, since majority of their revenues comes from making new equipment sales.
-We know that capital equipment (commercial and industrial machinery with operating life span of more than 10 years) which is meant for long term use will not be purchased frequently.
+The manufacturing companies devote most of their resources to selling new units of their products and discovering untapped markets.
+It’s quite obvious for OEMs to do so since the majority of their revenues come from making new equipment sales.
+We know that capital equipment (commercial and industrial machinery with an operating life span of more than 10 years) that is meant for long-term use will not be purchased frequently.
 But it will require servicing and change of parts and related accessories during the course of time.
-Thus the aftermarket parts sales and service is the area which if properly tapped can bring huge profits to OEMs.
+Thus the aftermarket parts sales and service is the area that if properly tapped can bring huge profits to OEMs.

 The repair and maintenance services bring in higher revenues compared to the sale of a new model and contribute enormously to the manufacturer’s top line.
 Therefore, OEMs have to think about how they can increase their aftermarket parts sales.
-Traditionally, they used to follow two routes; one is selling through the dealer network and second is direct sales to the equipment owner.
+Traditionally, they used to follow two routes; one is selling through the dealer network and the second is direct sales to the equipment owner.
 The dealers kept printed parts books i.e. manual catalogs with them which helped them with parts lookup and identification.
-And the equipment owners were, at best, given a parts list in an Operator’s Manual and a toll-free phone number so that they can identify and order the required part.
-These old ways were not only troublesome but time taking also.
-Thanks to the digital revolution, now-a-days we use web based parts catalog which has blown away the limitations of those old ways of distributing goods and information.
+The equipment owners were, at best, given a parts list in an Operator’s Manual and a toll-free phone number so that they could identify and order the required part.
+These old ways were not only troublesome but time taking also time-consuming.
+Thanks to the digital revolution, nowadays we use web-based parts catalogs which has blown away the limitations of those old ways of distributing goods and information.
 Let’s explore what’s the best way to sell high-margin OEM parts in today’s internet age:

-The best way to enhance aftermarket parts sales is by putting it online where the dealers and other part buyers could easily find a detailed drawing of every single part in a machine at one place.
-Also they are assured of the accuracy of that information since it’s directly coming from the maker of the machine.
+The best way to enhance aftermarket parts sales is by putting it online where the dealers and other part buyers can easily find a detailed drawing of every single part in a machine in one place.
+Also, they are assured of the accuracy of that information since it’s directly coming from the maker of the machine.

 The most common format for online parts catalogs is the PDF which is only slightly better than a blank form.
 PDF files, in general, are not searchable or indexed by search engines, either on the Web or on the OEM website.
 That means they’ll never appear in search results, and users are required to browse through, page by page, in order to find the assembly or part they’re looking for.